Pep's perfect full-back? Classy Cancelo leads Manchester City back to the top of the Premier League | Goal.com

 West Brom 0-5 Man City: Match statistics

-There were occasions during his first season at Manchester City that Joao Cancelo appeared completely lost, but the Portuguese defender now looks right at home at the top of the Premier League.
+There were times during his first season at Manchester City that Joao Cancelo appeared completely lost but the Portuguese defender now looks right at home at the top of the Premier League.

 After struggling during his debut season in England, the former Juventus man is finally showing the quality which many predicted would make him the perfect Pep Guardiola full-back.